Mount Mayon’s fiery perfect cone captured from a chopper by Jojie Alcantara

 “You climb to reach the summit, but once there, discover that all roads lead down.” ~ Stanislaw Lem

 Mayon Volcano is the Philippines’ most active stratovolcano, considered to be the world’s most perfectly formed volcano for its symmetrical cone.
 It rises at 2,463 m (8,081 ft) and is the central feature of the Albay Province, of which Legazpi City is the capital, about 300-km southeast of Manila.
 Its last eruption was in December 2009.

-The majestic Mayon was a candidate of the New Seven Wonders of the World in 2008 (did not make it to the top 25 and gave way to our Puerto Princesa’s Underground River instead) and is considered as the world’s most perfectly formed volcano.
+The majestic Mayon was a candidate of the New Seven Wonders of the World in 2008 (did not make it to the top 25 and gave way to our Puerto Princesa’s Underground River) and considered to be one of the world’s most perfectly formed volcanoes.

-I was lucky to have been flown above the dangerously beautiful crater and be able to share my images in publications.
+I was lucky to have been flown above the dangerously beautiful crater from a chopper and be able to share my images in publications.

-Cover photo in Mabuhay Magazine, May 2011 (my photo made it to the cover of an international magazine!)
+Cover photo in Mabuhay Magazine, May 2011 (my photo made it to the cover of an international inflight magazine)

 Close to Perfection (more photos of Mount Mayon and my aerial ride)